Influence of Stanley Kubrick: Influence

-Leading directors, including Steven Spielberg, Martin Scorsese, Francis Ford Coppola, George Lucas, Richard Donner, Clint Eastwood, James Cameron, Woody Allen, Terry Gilliam, Chris Columbus, the Coen brothers, Brian De Palma, Tim Burton, Quentin Tarantino, David Lynch, John Carpenter, Ridley Scott, Robert Zemeckis, Tobe Hooper, Sam Raimi, Oliver Stone, Wes Craven, Paul Thomas Anderson, Trey Parker and Matt Stone, David Fincher, Henry Selick, Robert Rodriguez, Peter Jackson, Wes Anderson, Michael Moore, Todd Field, Eli Roth, Darren Aronofsky, Kevin Smith, Andy Muschietti, Sam Mendes, Rob Reiner, Richard Attenborough, Roland Emmerich, Christopher Nolan, the Wachowskis, James Gunn, James Wan, James DeMonaco, Edgar Wright, Gaspar Noé, Michael Mann, Richard Linklater, Mike Flanagan, Mary Harron, Phil Lord and Christopher Miller, Todd Phillips, Jerry Zucker, Gareth Edwards, David Gordon Green, Brad Bird, Nicolas Winding Refn, Rob Zombie, Christopher B. Landon, Taylor Hackford, Paul Schrader, Chris Wedge, Leigh Whannell, Steven Soderbergh, Craig Zobel, Adrian Lyne, Seth MacFarlane, Frank Darabont, Paul Mazursky, Ben Wheatley, Lars von Trier, Denis Villeneuve, Guillermo del Toro, Bryan Singer, Joel Schumacher, and George A. Romero, have cited Kubrick as a source of inspiration, and in the case of Spielberg, collaboration.
+Leading directors, including Steven Spielberg, Martin Scorsese, Francis Ford Coppola, George Lucas, Richard Donner, Clint Eastwood, James Cameron, Woody Allen, Terry Gilliam, Chris Columbus, Joel and Ethan Coen, Brian De Palma, Abel Ferrara, Tim Burton, Quentin Tarantino, Michael Cimino, David Lynch, John Carpenter, Ridley Scott, Robert Zemeckis, Tobe Hooper, Sam Raimi, Oliver Stone, Wes Craven, Paul Thomas Anderson, Trey Parker and Matt Stone, David Fincher, Henry Selick, Robert Rodriguez, James Gray, Peter Jackson, Wes Anderson, Michael Moore, Todd Field, Eli Roth, Darren Aronofsky, Kevin Smith, Andy Muschietti, Sam Mendes, Rob Reiner, Richard Attenborough, Roland Emmerich, Christopher Nolan, the Wachowskis, James Gunn, James Wan, James DeMonaco, Edgar Wright, Gaspar Noé, Michael Mann, Richard Linklater, Mike Flanagan, Mary Harron, Phil Lord and Christopher Miller, Todd Phillips, Jerry Zucker, Gareth Edwards, David Gordon Green, Brad Bird, Nicolas Winding Refn, Rob Zombie, Christopher B. Landon, Taylor Hackford, Paul Schrader, Chris Wedge, Leigh Whannell, Steven Soderbergh, Craig Zobel, Adrian Lyne, Seth MacFarlane, Frank Darabont, Paul Mazursky, Ben Wheatley, Lars von Trier, Denis Villeneuve, Guillermo del Toro, Gints Zilbalodis, Bryan Singer, Joel Schumacher, and George A. Romero, have cited Kubrick as a source of inspiration, and in the case of Spielberg, collaboration.
 In an interview for the Eyes Wide Shut DVD release, Steven Spielberg comments that "nobody could shoot a picture better in history", and that Kubrick told stories in a way "antithetical to the way we are accustomed to receiving stories".
 Writing in the introduction to a recent edition of Michel Ciment's Kubrick, film director Martin Scorsese notes most of Kubrick's films were misunderstood and under-appreciated when first released, only to be considered masterpieces later on.

 Many filmmakers imitate Kubrick's inventive and unique use of camera movement and framing.
 For example, several of Jonathan Glazer's music videos contain visual references to Kubrick.
 The Coen Brothers' Barton Fink, in which the hotel itself seems malevolent, contains a hotel hallway Steadicam shot as an homage to The Shining.
 The storytelling style of their Hudsucker Proxy was influenced by Dr. Strangelove.
 Director Tim Burton has included a few visual homages to Kubrick in his work, notably using actual footage from 2001: A Space Odyssey in Charlie and the Chocolate Factory, and modeling the look of Tweedledee and Tweedledum in his version of Alice in Wonderland on the Grady girls in The Shining.
 Film critic Roger Ebert also noted that Burton's Mars Attacks! was partially inspired by Dr. Strangelove.
 The video for The Killers' song "Bones" that Burton directed includes clips from Kubrick's Lolita, as well as other films from the general era.
+Satyajit Ray, an Indian film director and screenwriter, greatly admired the works of Stanley Kubrick, calling him a great technician.
+In his words: 'I am fascinated by what he does all the time because he is a superb technician, not that his subject matter greatly appealed to me.'